paliarush/magento2-vagrant-for-developers/README.md

 ## What You get

-It is expected that Magento 2 project source code will be located on the host and managed using [Composer](https://getcomposer.org/doc/00-intro.md).
+It is expected that Magento 2 project source code will be located on the host.
 This is necessary to allow IDE index project files quickly.
 All other infrastructure infrastructure is deployed on the guest machine.

 Current Vagrant configuration aims to solve performance issues of Magento installed on Virtual Box **for development**.